eddie-englund/CourseBot/readme.md

 **Warn:** warns a specified user and allows moderator to specify a reason.

+**Case:** this command let's you edit a auto generated case that was created when some moderation commands are used.
+Note: cases can only be made if logging is on.

 ### Settings

 `Note that all of these commands must be prefixed with setting. example: <prefix>setting <command> <argument>`